ahmmedsabbirbd/BlogTakeWay/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/blog-takeway` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/post-takeaways` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to **Blog TakeWay > Settings** to configure your OpenAI API key.
+3. Go to **Post Takeaways > Settings** to configure your OpenAI API key.
 4. Customize display settings and generation preferences.
 5. Use the bulk generator to create summaries for existing posts.